-Trouble started when the bulk of Spanish forces left and the locals decided to reclaim their land.
-It wasn't pretty.
-Let's just say it ended with native heads on pikes.
+The shit hit the fan when the bulk of Spanish forces left and the locals decided to reclaim their land.
+It wasn’t pretty.
+Let’s just say it ended with native heads on pikes.
 The feud went quiet for a while, but then the Spaniards got hit by a period of hunger and earthquakes.
-They supposedly ate "whatever they could find" and worn animal skins for clothes.
-Sounds like "Lord of the Flies", savage stuff.
+They supposedly ate “whatever they could find” and worn animal skins for clothes.
+Sounds like “Lord of the Flies”, savage stuff.
 Fast forward hundreds of years of wars, floods, earthquakes, dictatorships, and smallpox.
-You'd think that all the hardship would break any other nation.
-At this point, I think they got pranked by the natives who knew this land was cursed.
+You’d think that all the hardship would break any other nation.
+At this point, I think the natives who knew this land was cursed just pranked them.
 However, the Chileans endured and Santiago somehow grew among all that disaster.
 The capital grew to almost 6 million inhabitants, which equals to around 40% of Chiles population.